Content on this page was generated by AI and has not been manually reviewed.

 • Regularly audit your extensions and installed software.
 A quarterly check can prevent surprises if someone added a VPN extension months ago.

-Edge-specific tips for common scenarios
+Edge-specific tips for common scenarios Free vpn add on edge 2026

 • If you’re on Windows 11 and Edge is still showing a VPN IP after you disable Edge features and remove extensions, it’s almost certainly a Windows VPN profile or a VPN client.
 Focus on the Windows VPN settings first, then recheck Edge.